gigigig/bedrock-docker-telegram-bot/README.md

 ## Requirements
 - Minecraft Bedrock Server Running in Docker with ```stdin_open: true``` and ```tty: true```
-- Running Minecraft Logger Container with Write Access to Docker Socket on the same Host
+- Running Minecraft Logger Container with Read Access to Docker Socket on the same Host

 ## How to run
 If you run your Minecraft server with docker compose you can add a new service and define the environment variables: